Dynamic-prakriti/Dynamic-prakriti/README.md

-- 🌱 Stepping Forward on **Python, Computer Networking and Cybersecurity**
+- 🌱 Stepping Forward on **Cybersecurity, Python and Computer Networking**

 - 💬 Ask me about **Leadership, Public Speaking**